WilliamLa59/RiotAutoLogin/README.md

 If you run the script try not to tab into a different window, as the script assumes that the riot client is already selected.
 Feel free to make changes to the sleep timer.
 8 seconds is what I find the most consistent.

-## This script requires pynput
+### This script requires pynput

 	Use the command "pip install pynput" in cmd to install

+## Minor edits to the script must be made to properly login to riot account

-## "applocation" needs the absolute path of the game client you want to launch.
+### "applocation" needs the absolute path of the game client you want to launch.
 You'll also need to replace any "\\" with a "//"

 	"G:\Riot Games\LoL\LeagueClient.exe" becomes ---> "G://Riot Games//LoL//LeagueClient.exe"
 For league you can point to "LeagueClient.exe" straight in the league install directory.